OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 ### Exploratory Data Analysis (EDA)

-EDA primarily involved exploring the complex transaction data to answer the following key questions:
+EDA primarily involved exploring the complex transaction data to answer these key questions:

 - What percentage of all customers have achieved an ultimate RFM score of 100 or 125 out of 125 as its **Champions**?